 Thus, he has had the Baseball Hall of Fame door shut in his face time and again.
 Had he become a Hall of Famer, his market value would have skyrocketed.

-Unless Clemens enters the HOF, it’s hard to imagine his cards gaining serious traction in the next few years.
+Unless Clemens enters the HOF, it’s hard to imagine his cards gaining serious traction in the next few years (plus the guys is kinda a jerk).